CSC-10075 - Data Ethics, Governance and Security

 Aims

-This module will provide the students with an understanding of Data Ethics and Security.
+This module will provide the students with an understanding of Data Ethics, Governance and Professionalism.
 They will explore relevant regulations, governance frameworks and standards required for ethically aligned design and how these relate to different aspects of the data science lifecycle.
 The students will apply this knowledge via techniques and tools that can be applied to areas such as data anonymisation, debiasing, and fairness testing.
 It will also enable students to understand the basis and practice of professional software and systems engineering as applicable to data science; to understand the fundamentals of requirements, evaluation, and professionalism; and to develop appropriate communication and study skills.

 Intended Learning Outcomes